vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/1_setting_the_stage/1_Exponential_Growth.md

 year
 1950
 2000
 Note that the energy rate at the left edge of Figure 1.2 becomes almost invisibly small.
 Presenting the data on a logarithmic plot, as in Figure 1.3, we can better see the entire trajectory.
 On such a plot, exponentials become straight lines.
-The trend is remarkably consistent with an expo- nential (red line) for most of the history, at a rate just shy of 3% per year.
+The trend is remarkably consistent with an exponential (red line) for most of the history, at a rate just shy of 3% per year.
 Note that this total effect includes population growth, but population has not grown as fast as energy, so that per-capita energy has also risen.
 This makes sense: our lives today are vastly more energetically rich than lives of yesteryear, on a per-person basis.
 Having established that energy growth over the past several centuries is well-described by an exponential, we can explore the implications of continuing this trend forward.
 Starting at a present-day global energy production rate of 18×1012 Watts (18 TW), we adopt a convenient growth rate of 2.3% per year for this exercise.
 We pick this for two reasons: 1) it is more modest than the historical trend, so will not over-exaggerate the

-Figure 1.2: U.S. energy over 200 years, show- ing a dramatic rise due almost entirely to fossil fuels.
+Figure 1.2: U.S. energy over 200 years, showing a dramatic rise due almost entirely to fossil fuels.
 The red curve is an exponential fit tuned to cover the broader period shown in Figure 1.3.
 The astute reader might note a departure from the exponential fit in recent years.
 This only reinforces the primary point of this chapter that sustaining exponential growth indefinitely is absurd and will not happen.
 If growth is destined to stop, perhaps we are beginning to experience its limits well before the theoretical timescales developed in this chapter.
 Watts is a unit of power, which is a rate of energy.
 Chapter 5 will cover the concept and units more thoroughly.
 1013